garth5689/garth5689.github.io/_drafts/dollars_to_doughnuts.md

     rolling = []
     rolling_dates = []

-    # stop once we're within time_frame days of the end of the data
+    # stop once the index has reached the last day, stop calculating.
     while index <= end:

         # on each loop, filter out any transactions that don't fall in our window